ticofab/blog/content/tech/2020-04-11-planned-learning/index.md

 * Spend one hour learning how [Paw](paw.cloud) works (after buying it years ago).
 * Build my mechanical keyboard (or throw it away).

+**UPDATE 22nd of June 2020**: One [Fender Play](https://www.fender.com/play) lesson.
+Done a lot today but not much was on this list.
+Re-completed the last Reactive Architecture exam.
+Prepared slides for my next [talk](http://ticofab.io/talks).
+Spent time with a friend who leaves for two months tomorrow.

 **UPDATE 21st of June 2020**: Finished the [Ratatype](https://www.ratatype.com) course!
 Will try to embed it in my everyday typing.
 Additionally, I am re-taking the Reactive Architecture courses as a refresher and collecting my [badges](https://www.youracclaim.com/users/fabio-tiriticco/badges).
 One more guitar lesson on [Fender Play](https://www.fender.com/play).

 **UPDATE 20th of June 2020**: Started the Akka course on [Lightbend Academy](https://academy.lightbend.com).
 Completed lesson 13 on [Ratatype](https://www.ratatype.com).